 Mobile technology is rapidly evolving and with it, mobile app design.
 We’re seeing new mobile web and app trends left, right and center, from wearables and smartwatches to the all-new Pokémon GO craze.
 With 87% of the world’s population owning a mobile device, it’s important to be aware of market developments to stay ahead in the world of mobile design.
 But arguably more important is the way you design.
 Consider the below as a check list of things to avoid when prototyping the User Interface of your next mobile app.

-But to make a really great mobile app, you need to be aware of the features available for the operating system (OS) and use them to your advantage.
-Try using a prototyping tool that will help you create animated wireframes for iOS, Android and Windows OS with pre-built contemporary mobile platforms’ UI elements and attributes.
+Then it’s time to build your ideas out.
+Try using a prototyping tool, like Justinmind, which will help you create animated wireframes for iOS, Android and Windows OS with pre-built contemporary mobile platforms’ UI elements and attributes.